 Xbox Series X: All the known details regarding Microsoft’s next console, arriving in 2020

-We thought we’d use this as an opportunity to put together a detailed advice post covering all we know so far about what’s now called the Xbox Series X. Here we’ll break down everything regarding its specs, features, confirmed games and price.
+Still, we’ve put together a detailed advice post covering everything we know so far about what’s now called the Xbox Series X. Here we’ll break down everything regarding its specs, features, confirmed games so far and a predicted price based on the revealed components.
 Essentially, you needn’t look anywhere else for the ultimate guide on what promises to be one of the most impressive home consoles ever released.
 Here’s everything we know about the Xbox Series X.

 Xbox Series X: Release Date

 Let’s start with something we know for absolute certain.
 Xbox Series X will release alongside a slimmer, more affordable and discless version (currently without a name) some time in Holiday 2020.
 Previously Xbox consoles have made a habit of always launching in November, so it’s safe to assume that the Xbox Series X console will also release in a similar window.

 As you might expect, the Xbox Series X will be readily available from a wide range of popular UK retailers upon release.
 We may not know an exact date yet, but already some stores are allowing players that want to pre-order Microsoft’s next console to register their interest – with Currys PC World being the most notable example.

 However, alongside Currys, other places like GAME, Amazon, Smyths and more are all expected to secure a vast amount of stock.
 We’ll keep you updated as soon as pre-orders go live for the Xbox Series X, meaning that the die-hard players won’t have to worry about missing out.
 In summary, start saving now in time for November because the Xbox Series X will arrive in select retailers around then.